AdobeDocs/real-time-cdp-collaboration.en/help/guide/overview/starter-overview.md

 * Admin name (if different from contact name)
 * Admin contact email (if different from contact email)

 After you receive and accept the invitation, your organization must review and sign a no-cost Sales Order with Adobe to access Collaboration Starter.
+For more details on the invitation process, see the [inviting a collaborator to Collaboration Starter](../connect/establishing-connections.md#invite-collaborator-to-starter) guide.

 ## Guardrails {#guardrails}